alexwing/MapPuzzle.gl/README.md

 This project is licensed under the MIT license, is free to use, modify and distribute.

 ## contact

 If you have any questions, you can contact me at: https://aaranda.es/en/contact/

+## Donate

+If you want to support the project, you can donate at: https://github.com/sponsors/alexwing